Art Survey at AIC: Modernism and Beyond |

 Description

 Learn to weave in this beginner's course, exploring traditional tapestry approaches such as interlocking, inlay, and shape-building alongside basket weave, twill, soumak, pile, rya, and twining techniques.
-Don¿t have a frame loom?
+Dont have a frame loom?
 No problem.
 Your instructor will walk you through building your own.
-Through faculty guided discussion and presentations, you¿ll also deepen your understanding of weaving's relevance in relation to material production, fine art, and craft.
+You¿ll also deepen your understanding of weaving's relevance to material production, fine art, and craft through faculty-guided discussion and presentations.
 Presentations on contemporary handweavers supplement this studio experience.
 No experience is necessary.

 |